 Harnessing your prospect data helps remove uncertainties in your marketing funnel (especially if you are not sure what is causing the leak).
 With the right data, you can easily monitor your sales funnels and the metrics you want to hit and improve your lead qualification process.

 We mentioned before that an irrelevant value proposition is one cause of sales leakage.
 To fix leakage, review your value proposition and see if it is still in line with your business goals and customer needs.

 One tip is to dig into your marketing and sales messages.
 Does your business communicate in a way that answers the pain your customer faces?
 How about your sales pitches?
 Do they make you look different from the competitors?
 What reasons do you provide customers to buy from you and not the competitor?

 Reevaluate your value proposition and make sure it is aligned with your business goals.
 Make sure it is still usable, reliable, and convenient.
-If not, you may review or do a complete overhaul.
-This is the best way to attract customers and make them buy from you.
+If not, rework it or do a complete overhaul.
+This is the best way to attract potential customers help them convert.